Enantiosensitive molecular compass: Quantifying spin-orientation locking

-Equation \eqref{eq:averaging_app} can thus be written as
+Equation \eqref{eq:methods_yield} can thus be written as

-The vectors that appear on the right-hand side of Eq. \eqref{eq:averaging_app_2} can now be grouped into two sets: (i) vectors that are fixed in the molecular frame such as the dipole transition vectors $\fullvec{D}_{\fullvec{k}^M,\mu^M}^M$, photoelectron momentum $\fullvec{k}^M$, and photoelectron spin $\unitvec{\sigma}_{\mu^M,\mu^M}^M$, and (ii) vectors that are fixed in the laboratory frame such as spin detection axis $\unitvec{s}^L$ and the electric field $\fullvec{E}^L$.
+The vectors that appear on the right-hand side of Eq. \eqref{eq:methods_averaging_app_2} can now be grouped into two sets: (i) vectors that are fixed in the molecular frame such as the dipole transition vectors $\fullvec{D}_{I,\fullvec{k}^M,\mu^M}^M$, photoelectron momentum $\fullvec{k}^M$, and photoelectron spin expectation value $\unitvec{\sigma}_{\mu_1^M,\mu_2^M}^M$, and (ii) vectors that are fixed in the laboratory frame such as spin detection axis $\unitvec{s}^L$ and the electric field $\fullvec{E}^L$.
 This will then allow us to use the technique in Ref. \cite{andrews1977three} in evaluating the orientation averaging $\int d\rho$ such that the resulting quantity can be expressed as $\sum_{ij}g_i M_{ij} f_j$, where, $g_i$ and $f_i$ are rotational invariants that are constructed from the two sets of vectors and $M_{ij}$ is the coupling between the two rotational invariants.
-For our purposes, the following vector identities will be relevant: